HeteroCache: A Dynamic Retrieval Approach to Heterogeneous KV Cache Compression for Long-Context LLM Inference: Limitations

 \section{Limitations}

 Although HeteroCache demonstrates state-of-the-art performance in efficient long-context inference, we acknowledge a few limitations in the current implementation.
 First, our prototype is primarily based on high-level PyTorch operations to validate the algorithmic effectiveness.
 We have not yet implemented custom CUDA kernels for the sparse attention and dynamic retrieval modules.
 Consequently, the current speedup does not fully reflect the theoretical upper bound of our method, and further engineering optimizations could yield significant latency reductions.
-Second, as a heterogeneous storage framework, the efficiency of our asynchronous retrieval mechanism relies on the bandwidth of the interconnect such as PCIe between the CPU and the GPU.
-On hardware with limited transfer speeds, the ability to completely hide I/O latency might be constrained.
-Future work will focus on developing optimized kernels and exploring hardware-aware prefetching strategies to mitigate these bottlenecks.
+Second, as a heterogeneous storage framework, the efficiency of our asynchronous retrieval mechanism inherently relies on the interconnect bandwidth (e.g., PCIe) between the CPU and the GPU.
+While our supplementary experiments in Appendix~\ref{sec:hardware_constraints} demonstrate that HeteroCache maintains highly robust performance even on consumer-grade hardware with restricted bandwidth, extreme low-bandwidth environments might still constrain the ability to hide I/O latency completely.
+Future work will focus on developing optimized kernels and exploring hardware-aware prefetching strategies to fully mitigate these potential bottlenecks.